 According to executive branding specialist, Grant Wickes, “Senior executives must create and develop their personal brand.
 Buyers want to know the ‘why’ and trust the leaders behind the companies they do business with.
 Some companies have adapted to this evolution, but many have not.
 And executives are most guilty of not embracing this new paradigm.
 Some feel there is no need, but 2017 will mark a watershed year for executive branding.”

 5. Employer Branding & Recruitment Marketing

-Many B2B organizations - particularly professional service firms - struggle with finding, attracting and retaining top talent.
-In fact, 73% of CEOs are concerned about the availablity of key skills, according to PWC's 19th Annual Global CEO Survey.
-Unortunately, this isn't a new issue and HR professionals have been developing and deploying employer branding, employee engagement and talent acquisition strategies for many years.
+Many B2B organizations – particularly professional service firms – struggle with finding, attracting and retaining top talent.
+In fact, 73% of CEOs are concerned about the availability of key skills, according to PWC’s 19th Annual Global CEO Survey.
+Unfortunately, this isn’t a new issue and HR professionals have been developing and deploying employer branding, employee engagement and talent acquisition strategies for many years.

 However, as the as the economy improves and the war on talent intensifies, these initiatives are becoming an even bigger priority and firms are turning to their marketing agencies for help.
 We’re always excited to work on these collaborations between HR and marketing to bring more sophisticated marketing strategies to the recruitment of key talent, and to refine the employer brand at every stage of the candidate journey.

 Stay tuned for our next two posts that will evaluate trends in the areas of digital and web marketing.
 And, if you’re wondering which marketing trends your B2B business should pursue this year, or if you’re just looking for a new perspective to guide your existing program, take advantage of our free marketing consultation.

 Kate serves as the day-to-day contact for clients, guiding projects in branding, marketing, public relations, social media and content marketing to meet and exceed client expectations.